yahia-soliman/cunner/README.md

 - [x] Build the API and connect it with the services
 - [x] Handle Validation before accessing the services
 - [x] Handle Auth service, and Auth routes
-- [ ] protect /snippets route with authentication
+- [x] protect /snippets route with authentication
-- [ ] protect /languages route with Admin authorization
+- [x] protect /languages route with Admin authorization
+- [ ] Improve Internal Server Error handeling
 - [ ] Make documentation with Scalar or Redoc